 The magnificent Purple Rollers of Hwange prefer to perch on dead branches whilst hunting and are known to pay particular attention to their nests, using the same one for years whilst giving regular inspections when not in use.
 They are also highly territorial and will chase away any other rollers, crows, and even small hawks without fear or hesitation.
 Protecting their turf like a true mob boss.

 But it is their elaborate courtship ritual, involving feeding and acrobatic flight performances that brings out their exhibitionist side, which is a real delight to see.

 Arnot’s Chats are especially exciting to spot.
-With the proud males adorning little white crowns and the females bearing pretty white chests, this pied pair tend to forage together low down on the Mopani trees, hanging sideways on the bark whilst hunting for small insects to prey on.
+With the proud males adorning little white crowns and the females bearing pretty white chests, these pied pair tend to forage together low down on the Mopani trees, hanging sideways on the bark whilst hunting for small insects to prey on.
 This is a monogamous relationship in which they spend their entire lives together.
-In the event that their “spouse” dies however, only then will they move onto another partner.
+In the event that their “spouse” dies, however, only then will they move onto another partner.

 What’s also interesting is that they are named after David Arnott, a recognised naturalist with wide interests who was known for his contribution to plant collection and ornithology.